ThemInspectors/Server-Updater/Installation.md

 Tweak the variables

-(Optional) Install crontab if you have not. run the script from crontab.
+Install crontab if you have not. run the scripts from crontab. like so...

-(Optional) If you don't use crontab run the File-Mover.sh script in your spigot/Bungee startup script
+type "crontab -e"

+0 17 * * * sh servers/Server-Updater.sh

+that gets the jars at 5pm o clock, Add this line on the bottom of your startup script

+sh ~/servers/File-Mover.sh

 Note: this script assumes you have a buildtools directory if your buildtools directory is not present please make one